MahmHany/Case-Study-Ecommerce-Analysis-in-Power-BI/README.md

 <br />

-<h2>Key Features</h2>
+## Key Features

-- <b>Shipping Cost and Savings Analysis: The dashboard highlights total shipping costs at $385.15K (baseline), with a "what-if" scenario showing potential costs of $266.96K, resulting in savings of $118.19K.
-This analysis allows stakeholders to evaluate the financial impact of adjusting shipped quantities and optimize logistics strategies accordingly.</b>
+- **Shipping Cost and Savings Analysis: Financial Impact Evaluation**
+The dashboard highlights total shipping costs at $385.15K (baseline), with a "what-if" scenario showing potential costs of $266.96K, resulting in savings of $118.19K, enabling stakeholders to evaluate the financial impact of adjusting shipped quantities and optimize logistics strategies.

-- <b>Impact of Shipped Quantity on Costs by Product Category: A histogram illustrates the distribution of shipped quantities across categories like Pet Food (531 units on average), Cleaning Supplies (456 units), and Electronics (1.38 units).
-A parallel bar chart shows the corresponding shipping costs, with Pet Food incurring the highest costs due to higher</b>
+- **Impact of Shipped Quantity on Costs by Product Category: Category-Level Insights**
+A histogram illustrates the distribution of shipped quantities across categories like Pet Food (531 units on average), Cleaning Supplies (456 units), and Electronics (1.38 units), paired with a bar chart showing corresponding shipping costs, revealing high-cost categories like Pet Food for targeted optimization.

-- <b>Shipping Cost Trends Over Time: A line chart tracks shipping costs by store and region from January 2021 to November 2021, with a baseline running total of $18.19M and a "what-if" scenario showing potential savings.
-This temporal analysis reveals trends, such as a peak in costs around mid-2021, enabling stakeholders to pinpoint periods of inefficiency and adjust operations.</b>
+- **Shipping Cost Trends Over Time: Temporal Cost Analysis**
+A line chart tracks shipping costs by store and region from January 2021 to November 2021, comparing a baseline running total of $18.19M with a "what-if" scenario, identifying trends like a mid-2021 cost peak to help stakeholders pinpoint inefficiencies and adjust operations.

-- <b>Regional Distribution of Shipping Costs: A world map visual displays shipping costs by region (Central, East, North, West), with North America showing the highest concentration of activity.
-This geographic breakdown helps identify high-cost regions, such as the East, where targeted cost-saving measures can be implemented.</b>
+- **Regional Distribution of Shipping Costs: Geographic Cost Breakdown**
+A world map visual displays shipping costs by region (Central, East, North, West), with North America showing the highest activity, helping identify high-cost regions like the East for implementing targeted cost-saving measures.

-- <b>Interactive Scenario Analysis: The dashboard includes a "what-if" parameter for shipped quantity (set to 11 units), allowing users to simulate the impact of changes in shipment volumes on costs.
-This feature empowers stakeholders to test different scenarios and make informed decisions about resource allocation.</b>
+- **Interactive Scenario Analysis: Dynamic "What-If" Simulations**
+The dashboard features a "what-if" parameter for shipped quantity (set to 11 units), allowing users to simulate the impact of shipment volume changes on costs, empowering stakeholders to test scenarios and make data-driven decisions on resource allocation.